Live-reload

 end

--- game logic here, should be called in a bevy system using call_fn
+-- application logic here, should be called in a bevy system using call_fn

 local function update()